KingoftheNight/RPCT/README.md

 Create a filtered feature file of the target feature file through the Feature_Sort_File which has been output in Filter function.
 #### Command line
 ```
-python RPCT_linux.py fffs document_name -f feature_sort_file -n hole_feature_number -l last_feature_number
+python RPCT_linux.py fffs document_name -f feature_sort_file -n hole_feature_number -l stop_feature_number

 # optional arguments:
+#   document_name    the target feature file which has been chosen in Filter function.
-#   -f    the Feature_Sort_File.
+#   -f               the Feature_Sort_File which has been created in Filter function.
-#   -n    the gamma of RBF-SVM, you can get it through Search function or define it by your experience.
+#   -n               the feature number of target feature file.
-#   -l    the cross validation fold of SVM, you can choose 5, 10 or -1 or define it by your experience.
+#   -l               the stop feature number of target feature file, and you can find it in the ACC_Chart which has been created in Filter function.
 ```
 #### Example
 ```